DataDog/ansible-datadog/README.md

 ## Role variables

-These variables provide additional configuration during the installation of the datadog agent.
+These variables provide additional configuration during the installation of the Datadog Agent.
 They should be specified in the `vars` section of your playbook.

 | Variable                                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |---------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|